causecode/challenge/README.md

 You have to build this project from scratch i.e. a big chunk of the code cannot come from a similar open source project.
-You may use web frameworks like Grails, Sails, Rails, Django or something similar or it can be a mobile app as well.
+You may use web frameworks like Grails, Sails, Rails, Tornado (with SQLAlchemy) or something similar or it can be a mobile app as well.

-Front-end technologies like React, Vue, ReactNative and TypeScript get you ahead in the queue
+Front-end technologies like React, Vue, ReactNative and TypeScript get you ahead in the queue.
+If you are using React use [Create React App](https://github.com/facebookincubator/create-react-app) as a starting point.

 ## What are we looking for?
 1. How creative is your solution?